AdobeDocs/commerce-admin.en/help/getting-started/business-intelligence.md

 ---
 title: '[!DNL Commerce Intelligence] tools'
-description: Learn how Adobe Commerce and Magento Open Source merchants can use business intelligence tools to gain the insight used to make sound business decisions.
+description: Learn how Adobe Commerce and Magento Open Source merchants can use Commerce Intelligence tools to gain the insight used to make sound business decisions.
 exl-id: 687d04e4-841b-44f7-94ca-bbb20fbe2d8b
 feature: Commerce Intelligence, Reporting
 ---
 # [!DNL Commerce Intelligence] tools

-Use business intelligence tools to gain the insight used to make sound business decisions.
+Use Commerce Intelligence tools to gain the insight used to make sound business decisions.

 ## [!DNL Commerce Intelligence] account